 You may use acronyms and abbreviations in MLA format when including the works cited list of your MLA style paper.
 Having said that, you are expected always to spell out the words in full when writing your paper instead of using abbreviations.
 For example, rather than writing etc. i.e., or e.g., write it out in full as “for example”.
+(Also learn about using abbreviations in APA and Chicago format)

 Guidelines for Using Abbreviations in MLA Format